-The Institute of Atmospheric and Cryospheric Sciences (ACINN) is one of the few university institutes worldwide where research and education in atmospheric science and glaciology are co-located.
-Accordingly, ACINN's research focus lies on aspects of mountain meteorology, earth-atmosphere interaction (with emphasis on snow- or ice-covered surfaces) and ice-climate relations.
+The Department of Atmospheric and Cryospheric Sciences (ACINN) is one of the few university departments worldwide where research and education in atmospheric science and glaciology are co-located.
+Accordingly, ACINN's research focus lies on aspects of mountain meteorology, earth-atmosphere interaction - with a focus on snow- or ice-covered surfaces, exchange of gases and aerosols at the surface, exchange over complex topography - and ice-climate relations.

 The ACINN is devoted to basic research in the areas of weather forecasting, mountain meteorology, atmospheric composition, earth atmosphere interactions and ice-climate relations.
 Our research activity is largely supported by third-party funding.
 We investigate the atmosphere, the biosphere and the cryosphere – and their interactions – through theoretical/conceptional approaches, experimental means and numerical modeling.